JustToThePoint English Website Version

 This step may involve:

-1. Partial Fraction Decomposition: If Y(s) is a rational function (a ratio of polynomials), decompose it into simpler fractions whose inverse Laplace Transforms are known.
+1. Partial Fraction Decomposition: If Y(s) is a rational function (a ratio of polynomials), express it in a form suitable for partial fraction decomposition and decompose it into simpler fractions whose inverse Laplace Transforms are known.

 2. Use of Inverse Transform Formulas: Utilize standard Laplace Transform tables or formulas to find the inverse transforms of each term. $\mathcal{L}^{-1}(\frac{1}{s-a}) = e^{at}, {L}^{-1}(\frac{1}{s^2+a^2}) = sin(at), {L}^{-1}(\frac{s}{s^2+a^2}) = cos(at)$

 3. Sum the results.
-Combine the inverse transforms of all the terms to obtain y(t).
+Sum the inverse transforms of all the terms to obtain y(t).

 Conclusion: By transforming the differential equation into an algebraic equation using the Laplace Transform, we simplify the problem of solving for y(t).
 This method is particularly useful for initial value problems and can handle non-homogeneous equations with various forcing functions h(t).